Shea Butter: Beauty Benefits for Skin and Hair

 Shea Butter Hair Conditioner

-Shea butter works really well as a hair conditioner and the best thing is that it won’t leave your hair looking or feeling oily.
+It works really well as a hair conditioner and the best thing is that it won’t leave your hair looking or feeling oily.
 It can help protect your hair from drying out in hot conditions and reduce frizzy hair.
 Since shea butter melts at body temperature, you can rub it between your fingers to break it down into oil form.
-Or you can mix shea butter with other natural oils for hair to create a blend that is easier to apply to your hair.
+Or you can mix it with other natural oils for hair to create a blend that is easier to apply to your hair.
 Try to cover as much as possible, then brush your hair to make sure that all edges of hair are coated.

 - To do this, mildly heat some shea butter so it has just fluid